-Sinn Féin recalled that they had worked to establish ceasefires on all sides and indicated that they would continue to work for, and use their influence for, the maintenance of ceasefires of all armed groups.
+Sinn Féin recalled that it had worked to establish ceasefires on all sides and indicated that it would continue to work for, and use its influence for, the maintenance of ceasefires of all armed groups.

-- Sinn Féin were strongly of the view that they had not demonstrably dishonoured their commitment to the principles of democracy and nonviolence set out in the Report of the International Body. - Other points made by Sinn Féin in the plenary discussion and in its written response may be summarised as follows: - the representation of the British Government was defective as a foundation for the process, and inadequate as a statement of the case Sinn Féin had to respond to; - the British Government was in an unsatisfactory position, having initiated the process and then taking part in the final determination; - it had brought the question forward out of political expediency, under pressure from the UUP; it also reflected the influence of the RUC, which was not objective;
+11. Sinn Fein was strongly of the view that it had not demonstrably dishonoured its commitment to the principles of democracy and non-violence set out in the Report of the International Body.

-the rule 29 process had only once previously resulted in a party being excluded (the case of the UDP - and even then the case had been brought in slower time to the present one); many other killings, and instances of violence and threats, had taken place without the process being invoked;
+- 12. Other points made by Sinn Féin in the plenary discussion and in its written response may be summarised as follows: - the representation of the British Government was defective as a foundation for the process, and inadequate as a statement of the case Sinn Féin had to respond to; - the British Government was in an unsatisfactory position, having initiated the process and then taking part in the final determination; - c. it had brought the question forward out of political expediency, under pressure from the UUP; it also reflected the influence of the RUC, which was not objective; - d. the rule 29 process had only once previously resulted in a party being excluded (the case of the UDP - and even then the case had been brought in slower time to the present one); many other killings, and instances of violence and threats, had taken place without the process being invoked; - e.
+Sinn Féin had no involvement in the killings, indeed that was not suggested.